-Our main result is that there is a \textbf{canonical \hv model}.
+Our main result is that there is a \textbf{canonical hidden-variable model}.
 To be more specific, fix an empirical model.
-Suppose there is an associated \hv model that yields, for each pair of measurements, the same probability measure over joint outcomes.
-We will say that the \hv model \textbf{realizes} the empirical model.
-We want to know if we can put this \hv model into a canonical form.
-More than this, to be useful, such a canonical \hv model must preserve properties --- determinism, common-cause correlation, etc. --- satisfied by the original \hv model.
+Suppose there is an associated hidden-variable model that yields, for each pair of measurements, the same probability measure over joint outcomes.
+We will say that the hidden-variable model \textbf{realizes} the empirical model.
+We want to know if we can put this hidden-variable model into a canonical form.
+More than this, to be useful, such a canonical hidden-variable model must preserve properties \textemdash{} determinism, common-cause correlation, etc. \textemdash{} satisfied by the original hidden-variable model.

-We show that, under a measure-theoretic condition, such a canonical model exists: \textit{If the $\sigma$-algebras on the measurement and outcome spaces are countably generated (i.e., the spaces are separable), then the \hv space can always be taken to be the unit interval equipped with Lebesgue measure.} The key to our result is the classical theorem that any two countably generated atomless normalized measure algebras are isomorphic.
-This theorem can be found in Carath\'eodory \cite[1939]{caratheodory39} and Halmos and von Neumann \cite[1942]{halmos-vonneumann42}.
-It is also a special case of Maharam's Theorem \cite[1942]{maharam42}.
+We show that, under a measure-theoretic condition, such a canonical model exists: \emph{If the $\sigma$-algebras on the measurement and outcome spaces are countably generated, then the hidden-variable space can always be taken to be the unit interval equipped with the Lebesgue measure on the Borel sets}.
+Note that if a probability space has a countably generated $\sigma$-algebra, then the associated probability algebra is separable.
+The key to our result is the classical theorem that any two separable atomless probability algebras are isomorphic.
+This theorem can be found in Carath\'eodory (1939) and Halmos and von Neumann (1942).
+It is also a special case of Maharam's Theorem (Maharam, 1942).